AlexsLemonade/OpenPBTA-analysis/analyses/fusion_filtering/README.md

 This analysis is designed to filter artifacts and annotate fusion calls from STARfusion and Arriba fusion callers with the goal of prioritizing oncogenic fusions.
-We considered all inframe and frameshift fusion calls with a minimum of 1 junction reads and at least one gene partner expressed (FPKM > 1) to be potential true calls.
+We considered all inframe and frameshift fusion calls with a minimum of 1 junction reads and at least one gene partner expressed (TPM > 1) to be potential true calls.
 We then removed fusion calls that had many spanning fragment reads compared to junction reads (`spanning fragment read count` minus `junction read count` greater than ten) as potential false positives.
 We retained fusion calls if the fused genes were detected by both callers, the same fusion was recurrent within a cancer_group (>2 samples), the fusion was specific to the cancer_group.
 We removed calls for which one gene was 5' or 3' fused to more than five different other genes within a sample as potential false positives.